 Route Hike trip report.

-1. We are at the shared Pinnacle Peak Route / Windfall lake trailhead,
+1. We are at the shared Pinnacle Peak route / Windfall

-the wooden boxes attached to the tree seen on the photo below.
+the wooden boxes attached to the tree seen in the photo below.

 Coordinates: N 55'01'271 W 121'37'101.
 Elevation: 1230 meters.